PeterRusznak/hashnode/cklteoehf07r7zzs162xdfm6z.md

 This is a step-by-step tutorial about integrating fast.ai's famous _Bear-classifier_ (a Neural Network model trained to do image recognition) with Angular.

-[Last time](https://fullstackwithpr.hashnode.dev/homemade-login-by-face-recognition-tutorial-with-fastai-flask-and-react) we called a trained fast.ai model from a web environment and now we do this again.
+[Last time](https://fullstackwithpr.hashnode.dev/homemade-login-by-face-recognition-tutorial-with-fastai-flask-and-react) we called another trained fast.ai model from a web environment and now we do this again.
 But this tutorial is for those who prefer **Angular** over React.

 Here is the demo: